michalpokusa/django-extended-makemessages/README.md

 This step is required, because without it, Django will not be able to use the translations.

-Most of the time, you will want to run `makemessages` and `compilemessages` one after another, or you could use the `--compile` option and do it in one step.
+Most of the time, you will want to run `makemessages` and `compilemessages` one after another, or you could do it in one step by using the `--compile` option.

 ## 🧰 Usage